AminaUmar6779/AminaUmar/README.md

 ## Recommendations
 The company should develop more marketing strategies to get more customers in the South and Central region were sales are really low

-The company should improve the shipping modes or change the shipping company
+The Supermarket should introduce more products and try and expand the market

+## Limitations
+I had to handle missing values and outliers